kpcyrd/smelly-hooks/README.md

 *Nobody yet, be the first! ✨*

 This project follows a full-disclosure policy, if you find one please open a github issue.
+To be considered a flawless bypass, the linter must not output any warnings and return an exit code of 0.

 ## License